niladrib/ChargeFinder/README.md

-The View Models encapsulate the business logic in the app.
+The View Models encapsulate the business logic and state in the app.
 Each View Model object has a state property that is used by the Views to update their UI and functions that implement user interactions.
 The interaction model of the app is as follows -

 1. The View Model is made available to the UI via Context and Provider.
 2. The user interacts with the UI